8.1 - Introduction

 Expedited Process

-Additionally, federal regulations require the Wyoming CSE Program to process establishment cases, either administratively or judicially, within the following prescribed time frames.
+Additionally, federal regulations require the Wyoming CSP to process establishment cases, either administratively or judicially, within the following prescribed time frames.
 From the date of service of process, support shall be established:

 Medical Support Establishment